 Joining our Student Chapter

-To join the Biomedical Engineering Society at UVa, simply pick up an application from one of the manila envelopes hanging on the BMES bulletin board, MR5 second floor, or you can download an application here.
-Complete the form and place it the BMES mailbox, also on the second floor.
+To join the Biomedical Engineering Society at UVA, download an application here.
+Complete the form and place it the BMES mailbox on the second floor of MR5.
 Local dues are $15 for one year, and you may become a local member at any time during the academic semester.

 The Biomedical Engineering Society has funding reserved to assist undergraduate and graduate members traveling to meetings and conferences.
 In order to apply for a travel award, you must be a member in good standing of the UVa student chapter of BMES.
 Please fill out a Travel Funding Request document and place it in the BMES mailbox at least two weeks prior to the date of the conference for which the travel award is being requested.
 Conferences may only be funded during the academic semester.
 If your attendance at the conference depends on you receiving a travel award through BMES, we recommend you submit your application packet as soon as possible.